SparkNotes: History

 TheSpark.com was a literary website launched by four Harvard students on January 7, 1999.
 Most of TheSpark's users were high school and college students.
 To increase the site's popularity, the creators published the first six literature study guides (called "SparkNotes") on April 7, 1999.

 In 2000, the creators sold the site to iTurf Inc. The following year, Barnes & Noble purchased SparkNotes and selected fifty literature study guides to publish in print format.
 When Barnes & Noble printed SparkNotes, they stopped selling their chief competitor, CliffsNotes.

 In January 2003, SparkNotes developed a practice test service called SparkNotes Test Prep.
 This project was followed by the release of SparkCharts, reference sheets that summarize a topic; No Fear Shakespeare, transcriptions of Shakespeare's plays into modern language; and No Fear Literature, transcriptions of literary classics like The Adventures of Huckleberry Finn and The Scarlet Letter into modern language.

-In April 2022, a paid service, SparkNotes Plus, released, locking many works from the No Fear Shakespeare series, their modern translations of Shakespeare plays, among other things, behind a pay-wall, and adding new features.
+In April 2022, a paid service, SparkNotes Plus, released, locking many works from the No Fear Shakespeare series, their modern translations of Shakespeare plays, among other things, behind a paywall, and adding new features.